u-blox/m-center/at_scripts/audio/readme.md

 # audio

-Abstract: Modems audio interfaces.
-Devices audio tuning. eCall.
-DTMF and other tones.
+This directory contains scripts releated to modems audio interfaces, devices audio tuning, eCall, DTMF and other tones.